 If you’re willing to brave the crowds of tourists, Katoomba’s Scenic World is actually a really fun place to spend an afternoon.
 Cruise down into the forest on the world’s steepest railway, wander through the ferns on a series of wooden walkways, return to the cliffs via the cableway, and then travel over towards Echo Point on the clear-bottomed skyway.
 Tickets are a bit pricey at around $40 for unlimited access, but it’s definitely fun.

-For several weeks in April and May each year, you’ll also find a large art exhibition taking place at Scenic World.
-Several dozen artists install colourful pieces along the walkway every autumn, so spend a few hours strolling along the forest floor, appreciating the beautiful and thought-provoking pieces.
+For several weeks in April and May each year, you’ll also find a large outdoor art exhibition taking place at Scenic World that is well worth a visit.
+Dozens of artists install colourful pieces along the forest floor every autumn, so spend a few hours strolling along the wooden walkway, appreciating the beautiful and thought-provoking pieces.
 Entry to Sculpture at Scenic World is included in the price of your Scenic World ticket.

 Enjoy more than just natural scenery in the Blue Mountains with the Street Art Walk running along Beverly Place in downtown Katoomba.
 For the last 5 years, artists have been contributing large pieces of intriguing art to this little laneway, making it an explosion of colour and a hotspot for creativity in the region.
 On a grey day or just on your way through town, be sure to stop and explore this surprising collection of beautiful art.